 - Employment New Zealand website - information about minimum wage rates

 (This information is a guide only.
 Find out more about the sources of our pay information)

 Aircraft maintenance engineers may do some or all of the following:

-- repair or replace faulty parts or systems
+- repair or replace faulty or beyond-safe life parts or systems

-- test parts and systems to make sure they work
+- test parts and systems to ensure sure they operate correctly

 Skills and knowledge